bfriel/Cycl/README.md

 ### Phase 2: Flux Architecture with User and Following Implementation (1 day)

-**Objective:** Notes can be created, read, edited and destroyed through the API.
+**Objective:** Seamless navigation from Dashboard to User and Follower pages.

 - [ ] create `Follower` model
 - [ ] seed the database with a small amount of test data